abayochocoball/hollow_memories/archiving_livestreams.md

 3. When the stream ends, press `Cntrl + C` to stop `youtube-dl`. **Only do this once** or you might corrupt your recording.
 It will take several minutes (less than 10 usually), to gracefully exit.
 4. You can try opening the recording after you hit `Cntrl + C` once.
 If the file opens and plays, you can make a copy of the file and exit out of `youtube-dl` with a second `Cntrl + C`.

-## Post processing
+## Post Processing
 The previous steps should have given you a working video file but it can be improved with a few simple steps.
-The following steps will convert the file to a real `.mp4` file [[note](#real-mp4)], add a fancy thumbnail, save the video description with the recording, and give the recording a nice name.
+The following steps will convert the file to a real `.mp4` file [[note](#real-mp4)], add a fancy thumbnail, save the video description with the recording, and give the video a nice name.

 Before and After:

 ![Post Processing Difference](assets/post_process_difference.jpg)

 Do the following in PowerShell instead of command prompt.
-You can convert a command prompt into PowerShell by using the command `powershell` or open it directly from the start menu.
+You can convert a command prompt into PowerShell by using the command `powershell`.
-You will have to open a new command prompt/PowerShell while your previous command prompt is busy running Streamlink.
+You will have to open a new command prompt for PowerShell while your previous command prompt is busy running Streamlink.

 1. Generate a nice filename to be used later.
 Example generated filename: `[Botan Ch.獅白ぼたん][20200830] 5期生より (fCqDv94ZeuA)`.
 You will want to do this step while the stream is still live.
 ```
 $filename = youtube-dl --write-description --skip-download -o "[%(uploader)s][%(upload_date)s] %(title)s (%(id)s)" --get-filename <stream_url>
 ```
 2. Download the livestream's description and thumbnail as `stream.description` and `stream.jpg` respectively.
-You will want to do this step while the stream is still live, once the stream ends and the archive is deleted, you will not have access to the description of thumbnail anymore.
+You will want to do this step while the stream is still live, once the livestream ends and the archive is deleted, you will not have access to the description nor the thumbnail anymore.
 ```
 youtube-dl --write-thumbnail --write-description --skip-download -o stream <stream_url>
 ```
-2. Store the livestream's description into variable `$description`.
+3. Store the livestream's description into variable `$description`.
 ```
 $description = [IO.File]::ReadAllText(".\stream.description")
 ```
-3. Convert to `.mp4`, add thumbnail and add description to the video's comment.
+4. Convert to `.mp4`, add thumbnaill, add the description to the video's comment and save the new video with a formatted name.
 ```
 ffmpeg -i .\stream.mp4 -i .\stream.jpg -map 1 -map 0 -c copy -disposition:0 attached_pic -metadata comment=$description $($filename + ".mp4")
 ```